 Exactly how much you weigh is a matter of genetics and your body composition.
 Instead of aiming for a particular number on the scale, make feeling fit and fabulous your goal.
 Your body type influences how your weight distributes, what exercises best suit you and what you should eat to fuel activity.
-Regardless of your shape, avoid an excess of body fat, which puts you at risk of chronic diseases related to being overweight or obese.
+Regardless of your shape, avoid an excess of body fat, which puts you at risk of chronic diseases related to having overweight or obesity.

 Body Types Explained

 Body type describes how you look, and it may also dictate how your respond to exercise and nutrition.
 A mesomorph, for example, tends to gain muscle fairly easily.
 When following good nutrition and exercise, this person usually has wide shoulders, a small waist, a medium bone structure and low body fat.

 Long, lean and thin defines the ectomorphic body type.
 These people have trouble putting muscle on their small frames and seem to never gain weight, no matter how much they eat.

 Endomorphs are the opposite; they're heavier and fuller-figured.
 They gain weight easily, have a large bone structure and experience trouble creating muscle definition.